anthonybudd/LinkedIn-Zen-Mode-Extension/README.md

 - `manifest.json` - Extension configuration
 - `content.js` - Content script that hides the elements
 - `README.md` - This file

-## How it works

-The extension uses a content script that:
-1. Runs only on LinkedIn.com (`*://*.linkedin.com/*`)
-2. Finds all elements with class `scaffold-finite-scroll` and sets `display: none`
-3. Uses MutationObserver to watch for new elements being added to the page
-4. Automatically hides any new elements with the `scaffold-finite-scroll` class

 ## Uninstalling